danielyang0/doctorsList/README.md

 prerequisite: install node and npm

 clone this repo

-go to root folder of this project, install dependencies: $ npm install run the application: $ npm start or , $ node server.js In the browser, visit http://localhost:8080/ to use the application
+go to root folder of this project, install dependencies: $ npm install

+run the application: $ npm start or , $ node server.js

+In the browser, visit http://localhost:8080/ to use the application

+The files in datasource/ contains the doctors data.

 ## client-side version